 Earn up to 20 hours toward professional development credit for attending an institute.
-Credit is available for educators, psychologists, speech-language pathologists and certified counselors.
-Access LearningAndTheBrain.com for more information on the availability of professional development credit, or call 781-449-4010 x102.
+Credit is available for educators, psychologists and speech-language pathologists.
+Access LearningAndTheBrain.com for more information on the availability of professional development credit, or call 781-449-4010 x104.